 A more specific server or location block can override the http value later in the active configuration.

-- Search the active configuration tree for additional server_tokens directives that could override the intended setting.
+- Confirm the active configuration tree now shows the intended server_tokens value.

 - Test the configuration for syntax errors before reloading it.